juanmiguel-lopez/SER_Model_Vote_Scripts/README.md

 ## Instructions to make the scripts work

 The scripts are intended to work with pre-processed and parameterized Speech Emotion Recognition (SER) databases.
-This parameterization procedure entails preparing the databases and storing them as files in the **./arff** folder.
+This parameterization procedure entails preparing the databases and storing them as files in the **arff** folder.
 To use these scripts effectively, users must first create an arff folder.
 Files containing parameterized databases should be placed in this folder.
-The databases were parameterized in our specific implementation using OpenSmile eGemaps, a command-line tool for feature extraction.
+The databases were parameterized in our specific implementation using OpenSmile, a command-line tool for feature extraction, with eGemaps acoustic parameter set.
 The resulting **.arff** files from this parameterization are saved in the arff folder.
 The codes used for each emotion analyzed in the SER are described in detail in the associated article.

-The scripts work assuming that SER databases have been previously parameterized and the parameterization is stored as a single file in a ./arff folder.
-To make them work, create an arff folder and place a file or files with the parameterized databases.
-In our case, we parameterized them using OpenSmile eGemaps parameterization by command line scripting and placed the generated .arff files in the folder.
-Details on the codes used for each emotion are writtn in the article.
+There is an **arff** folder in the repository with a sample dataset.

-The scripts are named with digits at the beginning, in which the intended execution order is established from command line.
+The script files are named numerically, indicating the order in which they should be run from the command line.
+This structured naming convention ensures a systematic and coherent workflow by guiding the user through each step of the process.

-Results are stored to specific folders, so the outcomes of each step are later used by the following scripts.

-config.conf file defined, to specify paths for inputs (arff files locations, Weka .jar location) and outputs (results of the different scripts) throughout scripts when necessary.
+When the scripts are run, they generate results that are saved to specific folders.
+This organization ensures that the outputs of each script are easily accessible to the scripts that follow.
+This approach ensures that the output of each script is seamlessly integrated into the next stage of the analysis.

+Additionally, the configuration of these scripts is managed through a **config.conf** file passed as an argument to the scripts from command line.
+This file is required because it specifies the paths for various inputs and outputs used during script execution.
+This includes the.arff file locations, the path to the Weka.jar file, and the directories where the results of various scripts are stored.
+The scripts provide a flexible and user-friendly interface for managing the various components of the data processing and analysis pipeline by centralizing these configurations in a single file.
+We have provided an example in

-**Note:** Even though the script were developed for SER analysis, the scripts can be used for any kind of database, as long as they are in arff format.
+**Note:** Even though the script were developed for SER analysis, the scripts can be used for any kind of database, as long as they are in .arff format.

 **Note:** The scripts were developed in Python 2.